 By Andrew Baker, Attorney and David Wolf, Attorney

-When a child is injured at a day care center, school, or other locations, a parent may be able to pursue a claim or case on behalf of the injured child.
-Each case must be evaluated on its own facts and circumstances.
-The book titled – The ABCs of Child Injury – Legal Rights of the Injured Child – What Every Parent Should Know – has chapters on Day Care Center Injuries, School Injuries, Playground Injuries, and other topics.
+A good resource for parents is the book – The ABCs of Child Injury – Legal Rights of the Injured Child – What Every Parent Should Know – has chapters on Day Care Center Injuries, Playground Injuries, School Injuries, Theme Park and Attraction Injuries, and other topics.
 You can get this book for free at The ABCs of Child Injury.